A note from Hubble:

 A number of London’s most popular office providers are making this easy, by giving business tenants access to any of the workspaces in their portfolios.

 In this article, we’ve listed the office providers who offer this.
 Some also have sites elsewhere in the UK, and even worldwide—ideal if you have a distributed workforce.

 Find out how your team want to work in the future

 Whilst we can certainly find trends in the data, we know that preferences around remote working can vary dramatically from person to person.
 As such, if you’re looking to identify the best workplace strategy for your company, it’s crucial to find out what works for your employees.

-To help you find the insights you need quickly and easily, we’ve created a free-to-use Workplace Strategy Tool—designed to help you find out how your own employees want to work.
+To help you find the insights you need quickly and easily, we’ve created: The Ultimate Guide to Workspace Strategy, a free resource to help you find a workspace strategy that works for your team.